souvik1053/India_EV_Market_Analysis/README.md

 This project analyzes the Indian EV market from 2001-2024, focusing on growth trends, policies, infrastructure, key players, sales data, and consumer preferences.
 It provides insights into market drivers, challenges, and future prospects, offering a concise view of India's EV evolution.
 Data Source:

-♻️Dataset : The data used in this dashboard is related to the Indian Electric Vehicle (EV) market.
+♻️Dataset: The data used in this dashboard is related to the Indian Electric Vehicle (EV) market.
 The data is sourced from [Kaggel](https://www.kaggle.com/datasets/srinrealyf/india-ev-market-data)